Still Photography of Live Performance

 Here are some rules of thumb to help you nudge exposure compensation:

-So, one answer is to quickly turn the exposure compensation down as far as it will go.
+One solution is to quickly turn the exposure compensation down as far as it will go.
 If that's enough to fight off the blinkies, good.
 Gradually ratchet the compensation back up as you gather time and ambition.

 Or: zoom in as tightly on the hot performer as possible, so that he or she fills more of the frame and thereby minimizes the background's effect on your light reading.
 If you're quick, you can zoom in for the light reading, press the shutter button half-way to lock the exposure setting (the ISO), then zoom out and shoot.